DV

 Strategy & risk

-SOXQ tracks PHLX SOX Semiconductor Sector Index with a basket approach, while XLK tracks Technology Select Sector Index with a technology approach.
-Beta is 2.19 for SOXQ and 1.42 for XLK, indicating XLK is less volatile relative to the market.
+SOXQ tracks PHLX SOX Semiconductor Sector Index, while XLK tracks Technology Select Sector Index with a technology approach.
+Beta is 2.27 for SOXQ and 1.47 for XLK, making XLK the less volatile of the two by this measure.

 Fund details